 Students will respond to questions about how many parts are shaded given a fraction bar, square, or circle.
 For example, they will be given a fraction and asked how many parts are shaded out of the total.
-This really helps them practice what a numerator represents and what a denominator represents in a fraction math model.
+This helps them practice what a numerator represents and what a denominator means in a fraction math model.

 Fractions Jeopardy: Category 3 – Fractions on a Number Line